Walgalu

 The Walgalu are an Aboriginal people of highland southeast New South Wales, Australia.
-The Ngambri may belong to the Walgalu grouping, but are often treated separately.
+The Ngambri belong to the Walgalu grouping.

 Language

 According to some scholars, the Walgalu language is a form of Ngarigo.

 Country

 According to Norman Tindale, the Walgalu's traditional lands consisted of some 2600 sqmi of territory centering around the headwaters of the Murrumbidgee and Tumut rivers.
 Kiandra was located within their boundaries, whose southern extension ran down Tintaldra, and whose northeastern limits were at Queanbeyan.
 Josephine Flood argued, on the basis of a note in Alfred William Howitt, that they were attested as far south as the upper Murray site of Kauwambal between Mount Kosciuszko and Mount Cobberas, which would place their summer camping somewhat west of the Djilamatang.

 According to Steven Avery, culture group boundaries in southeastern Australia are disputed, due in part to the inexactitude of linguistically assigned boundaries and the uncertainty of historical records.

 The Cooma local government website, based on recent research, differentiates between two Aboriginal groups which resided in their region, stating that "the two main groups on Monaro were the Ngarigo people of the tablelands and the Wogul or Wolgalu group in the high country."